 2. Best Shoes for Heel Spurs

+A heel spur is a foot condition similar to plantar fasciitis because the pain is also in the heel.
+But heel spurs are calcium deposits build-up under the heel bone and not caused by damage in the plantar fascia.
+Although the heel spur itself is not painful, the tissue damage surrounding it brings pain.
 The best shoes for heel spurs are excellent in heel cushioning and can subdue the pain at the bottom of your heel bone.
-The shoes must also provide good arch support so that the entire weight is even across the foot surface for a softer impact.
+These shoes have good arch support so that the entire weight will be even across the foot surface for a softer impact.

 3. Best Shoes for Metatarsalgia